 Things Changed – The Marriage Got Challenged

 Money and work would probably be the biggest challenge your mom and I faced as we aspired to provide a safe and enriching environment for you to grow up in.
 We wanted a great school and a great neighborhood.
 And we wanted to be flexible enough in our work to spend as much time with each of you as possible.
-Of course, corporate America is not so focused on family values and flexibility to be with your kids.
+Of course, corporate America is not so focused on family values and the flexibility to be with your kids.
 Both your mom and I struggled in our careers.
-We stayed in the nice house, nice school district, and for the first 6 years of your life, your mom was able to meet the bus after school.
+We stayed in a nice house, a nice school district, and for the first 6 years of your life, your mom was able to meet the bus after school.
 That was our agreement.
 That was our plan.

-But you see, that left me holding a large percentage of the bag for making enough money to pay for the house, the insurance, the things/clothes/cars we needed to run a modern family.
+But you see, that left me holding a large percentage of the bag for making enough money to pay for the house, the insurance, and the things/clothes/cars we needed to run a modern family.
 And the big corporate experience was hard on my body and my soul.
-Sitting in a cube 8-hours a day and working to sell something to someone through the internet, does not afford much work/life balance.
-So, as we had planned, your mom was elected and gifted with the primary parenting role while you were both pre-school and elementary school kids.
+Sitting in a cube 8 hours a day and working to sell something to someone through the internet, does not afford much work/life balance.
+So, as we had planned, your mom was elected and gifted with the primary parenting role while you were both preschool and elementary school kids.
 It was a good life for all of us.
 I suffered a bit from the daily commute and corporate grind, but when I returned home each night, I was proud.
 I was loved.
 I was in love.
 At that moment I had everything.

 When the Economy Broke in 2009

 And then the 2009 economic crisis hit and my big corporate job came to an end.
 Fortunately, it was a soft landing with what they call a golden parachute.
 I was given 8-months at full pay, with health insurance, to find my next job.
 But as I mentioned, the economy was in a tailspin.
 And jobs for your mom and I became really challenging to find and acquire.
 We floundered from January through November of 2010.
 And when my salary/parachute ended, neither your mom nor I had a job.
-The harsh realities of mortgage payments on the house, COBRA insurance payments, became a stress that began to unravel your mother and me in ways we didn’t fully understand.
+The harsh realities of mortgage payments on the house, and COBRA insurance payments, became a stress that began to unravel your mother and me in ways we didn’t fully understand.

 In November, I got an even better job, and within a week was in San Francisco celebrating our financial salvation and getting introduced to my California team.
 But it wasn’t only the money that had been stressed.
 My relationship and communication styles with your mom had become more like a business and less like a loving partnership.
-We were so focused on the bills we were behind on the bills ahead, that we lost each other in some deep corner of an excel spreadsheet.
+We were so focused on the bills we were behind on the bills ahead, that we lost each other in some deep corner of an Excel spreadsheet.
 But at least I had the “big job” again that could afford the necessities of all families, again.

 Then Everything Fell Apart

 The killing blow came about 4 months later when my “big job” was eliminated for some political and inner power issues between the California and Texas office.
 It was one of the most terrifying moments of my life.
-In one weekend the livelihood that had revived our dream of maintaining our lifestyle and our family together had been crushed out by another no-fault employment termination.
+In one weekend the livelihood that had revived our dream of maintaining our lifestyle and our family together had been crushed by another no-fault employment termination.
 They admitted their problem and paid me a severance, but it was 2 months, not 8 months.
 The relationship between your mother and I crashed and burned in March as we both struggled with our own panic, our own demons, and our own inescapable anxiety about how we were going to survive.